johnkustin/sam32-wifi-projects/README.md

 - [x] Send and receive *wireless* Digital & Analog pin commands (PWM and Digital I/O).
 - [ ] Test pin commands on LEDs & servo.
 - [ ] Scale the test to *>2* clients.

+Direct Questions, Concerns, Suggestions to:   kustinj AT stanford DOT edu